Radiant Cut Diamonds In-Depth Buying Guide

 Excellent: 1.20-1.31

 Like evaluating the color in other diamond shapes, the color in a radiant cut diamond is critical.
 The higher the color grade, the better.
 In our experience, many buyers prefer warmer colors over colorless options due to the price difference.
 The warmer colors refer to the near-colorless range of G to I color diamonds in the color spectrum, while the colorless ones refer to D to F color diamonds.
-The price premium would be much lower if you want to get a lower color grade radiant-cut diamond at a cheaper cost.
+The price premium would be much lower if you want to get a lower color grade radiant cut diamond at a lower price.

 Diamond Color Chart with Details